cds-snc/gcds-docs/src/en/about-us.md

 # About GC Design System

 GC Design System offers basic building blocks and a pattern language to help you design and build a trusted, unified experience for the people using your services.
 Components and design tokens provide standard Government of Canada branding and experiences for any framework you're using.

-We're prioritizing common components and patterns that most GC teams can use. ​​Right now, we're testing GC Design System in alpha, the first usable phase of a product.
-Use it as a starting point for a website or application and help us improve the design system for public servants.
+You’ll find the code, design assets, and documentation all in one place.

+## Stable and ready for production

+GC Design System is stable, but not static.
+We continue to improve it in a thoughtful and predictable way, with versioned releases that help teams understand what kind of change to expect.
+We prioritize common components and patterns that most GC teams rely on to build digital services.

-The [Canadian Digital Service](https://digital.canada.ca) builds and maintains GC Design System in consultation with the Canada.ca design system team.
+This design system is built for the long-term.
+A dedicated team at the [Canadian Digital Service](https://digital.canada.ca) builds and maintains it, in consultation with the Canada.ca Experience Office.
+A growing number of teams building digital services also provides valuable input and contributions.

-## How we're working with Canada.ca design system
+## How GC Design System fits with other design systems

-GC Design System is incorporating the mandatory elements of Canada.ca.
-We're working together with the Digital Transformation Office at the Canadian Digital Service to evaluate the design system and add to the <gcds-link href="{{ links.roadmap }}">roadmap</gcds-link>.
-They continue to provide guidance and support to web and digital practitioners in the GC.
+GC Design System coexists with design systems historically used across government.
+Teams can continue using existing systems as we work toward a more unified approach.
+Teams can also build local design systems on top of GC Design System to meet their needs, while maintaining a cohesive look and feel.

+We share our <gcds-link href="{{ links.roadmap }}">roadmap</gcds-link> openly to help you plan adoption based on your own timelines and needs.

 ## Collaboration and support channels